alphagov/govuk-account-manager-prototype/README.md

 puts "client secret: #{a.secret}"
 ```

-You will probably want `openid` in the list of scopes.
+You will probably want `openid` in the list of scopes to deny.